common-cold/cNFT-Nif/README.md

 # CnftNif - Rust NIFs for Solana Compressed NFTs

-This module provides Elixir bindings for interacting with Solana compressed NFTs (cNFTs).
+This repository provides Elixir bindings for interacting with Solana compressed NFTs (cNFTs).

 ## Overview
-This library allows you to:
+This library allows you to perform the following functions on a `Tree Manager` insatnce which virtually represents a Merkle Tree insatnce.

 - Initialize a Merkle tree for storing compressed NFTs.
 - Mint new compressed NFTs.
 - Transfer ownership of a compressed NFT.

+> [!NOTE]
+> So in a same shell session user can create multiple merkle trees and mint, transfer cNFTS from them independently.

 ## Installation
 Add `CnftNif` as a dependency in your `mix.exs`: